shinocoursera/getdata-031/README.md

 This is a document to describe what is the process necessary to execute run_analysis.R file, which is part of Coursera Getting and Cleaning Data course project.

 ## Files
-run_analsysis.R: is the file that run the R code.
+**run_analsysis.R**: is the file that run the R code.

-READEME.md: is the file you are currently reading, which describes what's in this repository and their purpose.
+**READEME.md**: is the file you are currently reading, which describes what's in this repository and their purpose.

-CodeBook.md: is the file that describes the variables, the data, and any transformations that happend from original data to cleaned up of data.
+**CodeBook.md**: is the file that describes the variables, the data, and any transformations that happend from original data to cleaned up of data.

 ## File: run_analysis.R
 The file is called run_analsysis.R and it contains actual R code that execute following:
+* Step 0: Download necessary data from the source and extract the data.
 * Step 1: Merges the training and the test sets to create one data set.
 * Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
 * Step 3: Uses descriptive activity names to name the activities in the data set